-Should we use technology to help us learn Spanish?
+Should we use technology to help us learn a language?

-This morning I read an article in a national newspaper looking at mobile technology in the Spanish learning classroom
+This morning I read an article in a national newspaper looking at mobile technology in the language learning classroom

 It divided schools up into two groups: